 By Carol Frenier

-By contrast, many school systems around the world operate on a very difference educational philosophy known as educational pluralism to achieve the same end.
-In this type of system, says Berner, “state governments fund and hold accountable a wide variety of schools, including religious ones, but do not necessarily operate them.
+Conceding this reality, many countries around the world have solved this problem by adopting something called “educational pluralism.”
+According to Ashley Rogers Berner of John Hopkins University, educational pluralism means that state governments fund and hold accountable a wide variety of schools, including religious ones, but do not necessarily operate them.
 It accepts the fact that education is a community concern but also honors the beliefs of the nation’s families, allowing each school to teach according to its own values and mission, provided the school meets the state standards.
-As such it provides a way out of the winner-take-all mentality that characterizes so many educational debates.”
+As such, she says, it provides a way out of the winner-take-all mentality that characterizes so many educational debates.

-In the Netherlands, for example, the state gives block grants for staff, facilities and operations to each of its 36 different types of schools.
-In Belgium, half of its French-speaking students attend Catholic or independent schools that are fully funded by the state.
-School choice is their “mediator of diversity.”
+The Netherlands, she explains, is the most educationally plural country in the world.
+It gives block grants for staff, facilities, and operations to each of its 36 different types of schools.
+In Belgium, she continues, half of its French-speaking students attend Catholic or independent schools that are fully funded by the state.
+These two examples, she asserts, are representative of the majority of countries in the western world.
+The US is actually the outlier, still believing that the government run schools can teach “objectively.”